 As a product manager or a SaaS company owner, what is your main drive in building new products?
 What impacts your decision-making process?
 Do you consider customer feedback as well as the voice of the customer (VoC)?

-Should the Voice of Customer influence product development?
+Should voice of customer (VoC) influence product development?

 In Frost & Sullivan’s survey research on R&D/innovation and product development priorities, 84% of the respondents declare that they employ the voice of customers (VoC) in their product development cycle.